Recommended content for you

 A variety of “stage events”

-On the day of the event, stage events and hands-on events will be held at the venue.
+On the day, stage events and experience events will be held at the venue.
+Last year's events were as follows:

 Be sure to make memories of the festival♪

-We will add details about stage events as they become available.
+More details about this year's event will be added as they become available.

 Will there be food stalls?

-There will be food stalls at the Kihoku Toro Festival in 2023.
+There will be food stalls at the 2024 Kihoku Lantern Festival.

 Are there toilets at the venue?